AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/rfm-analysis.md

 >[!NOTE]
 >
->The percentiles used are even splits of customers (for example, 20% buckets to return 1-5).
+>The percentiles used are even splits of customers (for example, 20 percent buckets to return 1-5).
 If you have a custom way you would like to weight these, let the analyst know when you submit the ticket.

 ## Metrics

 No new metrics!

+>[!NOTE]
+>
-**Note**: Make sure to [add all new columns as dimensions to metrics](../data-warehouse-mgr/manage-data-dimensions-metrics.md) before building new reports.
+>Make sure to [add all new columns as dimensions to metrics](../data-warehouse-mgr/manage-data-dimensions-metrics.md) before building new reports.

 ## Reports